oddjobs-maple/odd_jobs/out/README.md

 ### Notes

 The camper experience varies significantly based on what version of the Training Camp they are subjected to.
 Later versions introduced a more clear “Training Camp” aesthetic, with custom-textured and custom-built maps, the “green apple suit” that the camper is forced to wear, and different mobs from the Jr. Sentinels of earlier versions.

+Pre-BB versions of MapleStory that are recent enough to have Cygnus Knights will also have so-called “Roadies”, named for the maps that they train on (“Empress’ Road”).
+This version of the camper is a noblesse, rather than a beginner, and is actually capable of obtaining some drops from the monsters that it trains on.

+Pre-BB versions of MapleStory that are recent enough to have Aran will also have so-called “Snowlanders”.
+This version of the camper is only available to arans (or rather, proto-aran beginners), exclusively fights Tutorial Murus, and is otherwise similar to the original (explorer) type of camper.

 Campers can only fight mobs that give 1 EXP each, making them extraordinarily time-consuming to train.